jcrona/tamatool/README.md

 Then the instructions depend on the targetted platform.

-### Linux (or other Unix environment providing the dependencies as system libraries)
+### Linux (or other Unix environments providing the dependencies as system libraries)

 TamaTool depends on libSDL2, libSDL2-image and libpng.
 On Ubuntu, you can install those libraries using the following command: